 IC Matching which will show any Intercompany discrepancies.
 If the button is red in the status column, click the item to see the details.
-Each Intercompany counterparty will be visible and again in red will be counterparties with an Intercompany variance.
-By clicking on the counterparty, details including the Reporting Currency, Entity Currency and Partner Currency will be visible.
+Each Intercompany counterparty will be visible along with counterparties with an Intercompany variance.
+By clicking on the counterparty, details including the Reporting Currency, Entity Currency, and Partner Currency will be visible.